 - help warehouses determine appropriate retail carriers for each product

-All of the app’s functions can be used without wireless Internet access and are applicable to many types of retail environments including restaurant stock rooms, convenience stores, speciality markets and more.
+All of the app’s functions can be used without wireless Internet access and are applicable to many types of retail environments including restaurant stock rooms, convenience stores, specialty markets and more.
 It was paramount for the app to be used without connectivity as stores often had connectivity ‘dead-zones’ that the user may not be aware of.
 We accomplished this by using a sophisticated local caching mechanism that synchronizes data with catalogs as they were updated and as the orders were being processed.

 Working on the projected offered our development team the opportunity to address several unique challenges.
 Due to the nature of UNFI’s products, we managed different states for each product: on-sale pricing, location availability and some regulatory mandates.
 The data for this information was stored across multiple databases and at times managed by different teams.
 The mobile application would tie this data together at a lower level, allowing the rest of the mobile application’s higher-level features a simple, intuitive interface for accessing data.
 This allowed developers to contribute to the application without having to understand the complexity accrued by a large business’ operations over many years.
 Because of the volume of products, managing this aspect was no small task.